 The cause of the underlying condition will be treated when possible.

-Central diabetes insipidus may be controlled with vasopressin (desmopressin, DDAVP).
-You take vasopressin as either an injection, a nasal spray, or tablets.
+Central DI may be controlled with vasopressin (desmopressin, DDAVP).
+You take vasopressin as an injection, a nasal spray, or tablets.

-If nephrogenic DI is caused by medication, stopping the medication may help restore normal kidney function.
-But with some medications, such as lithium, after many years of use, nephrogenic DI can be permanent.
+If nephrogenic DI is caused by medicine, stopping the medicine may help restore normal kidney function.
+But after many years of use of some medicines, such as lithium, nephrogenic DI can be permanent.

 Hereditary nephrogenic DI and lithium-induced nephrogenic DI are treated by drinking enough fluids to match urine output.
 Medicines that lower urine output also need to be taken.

 Nephrogenic DI is treated with anti-inflammatory medicines and diuretics (water pills).

 Outcome depends on the underlying disorder.
 If treated, DI does not cause severe problems or result in early death.